Himani2000/GSOC_2020/README.md

 # Google Summer of code 2020

 This is my google summer of code project 2020.
 I worked with the Redhenlab organization.
 My project is based on the Image and Audio clustering and to deploy in Rapid Annotator.
-For more details about the code and weekly progress during google summer of code visit my Gsoc blog:
+For more details about the code and weekly progress during Google Summer of Code visit my GSoC blog:
 [https://himani2000.github.io/gsoc/index.html](https://himani2000.github.io/gsoc/index.html)

 ## Installation